bsnAndras/gfa-wanderer/Specifications.md

 #### Strike

-- 🟥On a strike a strike value (SV) is calculated from SP and a d6 doubled.
+- 🟩On a strike a strike value (SV) is calculated from SP and a d6 doubled.
-- 🟥The strike is successful if 2 \* d6 + SP is higher than the other character's DP.
+- 🟩The strike is successful if 2 \* d6 + SP is higher than the other character's DP.
-- 🟥On a successful strike the other character's HP is decreased by the SV - the other character's DP.
+- 🟩On a successful strike the other character's HP is decreased by the SV - the other character's DP.

 #### Leveling